2i2c-org/docs/admin/configuration/default-interface.md

 :alt: RStudio
 ```

-[RStudio](https://rstudio.com) is a popular web-based datascience IDE focused on the R language.
+[RStudio](https://rstudio.com) is an IDE for R, created by the RStudio company.